When Does Medicare Start?

-If you are thinking of delaying Medicare for a few years, maybe because you are healthy or don’t want the added expense, think again.
-Make sure you consider and fully understand the consequences of delaying enrollment.
+If you are thinking of delaying Medicare for a few years, maybe because you are working, healthy, or don’t want the added expense, think again.
+Consider and fully understand the consequences of delaying enrollment.

 Your Initial Enrollment Period (When You Should Enroll)